 A backslash is used to indicate that a character which would otherwise be treated specially by the command line interpreter is to be treated literally.
-For example, Unix-like systems attribute a special meaning to the exclamation mark, so the command line would fail.
+For example, Unix-like systems attribute a special meaning to the exclamation mark, so the command line cpdf -add-text "Hello!" in.pdf -o out.pdf would fail.
 We must escape the exclamation mark with a backslash: